Friday, September 20

 Marbletown Community Center

-The Library Writers are: Catherine Arra, Frank Boyer, Bill Fellenberg, Fay Loomis, Donna Johnson, Cliff Mallery, Mike Polcari, Carol Shank, José Sotolongo, Lisa St. John, Natasha Williams, Cecilia Worth, Bob Wurtzel
+The Stone Ridge Library Writers are: Catherine Arra, Facilitator, Frank Boyer, Jude-Laure Denis, Eric Stewart, Fay Loomis, Cliff Mallery, Mike Polcari, Carol Shank, José Sotolongo, Lisa St. John, Natasha Williams, Cecilia Worth.

 Cliff Mallery has been a lawyer, a teacher and a tender of bar.
 He writes recreationally about people he has known who may now be forgotten.
 By his writing, he hopes that they will be remembered.
-He lives in Accord with his wife and dog.
+He lives in Accord with his wife Kathy.

 Mike Polcari, a native Stone Ridgian, worked in New England, and San Francisco in finance and higher education.
 He moved to Las Vegas where he played poker professionally, scoring 11th in a World Series of Poker tournament, while collecting stories to spin into fiction.
 He writes thrillers and has penned two novels, striving to leave each chapter with a cliffhanger.
 He now works in Admissions at SUNY Ulster and spends his time working on his house and with his wife and stepchildren.

 Carol Shank writes primarily for children.
 Her poem, “Bug Lights” published in August 2016, won the Highlights High Five 2016 Pewter Plate Award for “Poem of the Year.”
 Other poems have appeared in Cricket and Ladybug, and she’s written work-for-hire picture books for Reading A-Z and Capstone Press.